 How Pricing Compares by City Across the Bay Area

-The full pricing sheet for San Jose, including all four cleaning and handwash combinations, lives on our San Jose porta potty rental page.
-For other cities, an online quote runs a live availability check and shows the actual price for your address before you book.
+Toilet service is currently South Bay only, with Bay Area-wide expansion planned.
+(Dumpster service covers the full Bay Area today.)
+The full pricing sheet, including all four cleaning and handwash combinations, lives on our San Jose porta potty rental page, and the online quote runs a live availability check for your address before you book.

 Long-Term Rentals and Multi-Unit Discounts